What is Electropolishing?

 Can Electropolishing Achieve Passivation?
 Yes.

-Passivation is the removal of free iron from the surface of a part.
+The Passivation of stainless steel is the removal of free iron from the surface of a part.
 Electropolishing will remove free iron, as well as de-burr and deeply clean the surface.
 This can be especially important when you have small parts with trace amounts of free iron and micro-burrs.

-To learn more about Electropolising, please watch the video on this page.
+To learn more about Electropolising, please watch the video on this page or visit our electropolishing resources page for more information.

 High Treated Machined Parts